Sign in

 Gerald D

-Go for it Sean, I have drawings to complete and don't really want to get sucked into this thread :)
+Go for it, Sean.
+I have drawings to complete and don’t want to get sucked into this thread :)

 driller

-Simply put, it is a wrong application on such a long axis that has to spin fast enough.
+Simply put, it's a wrong application for such a long axis that has to spin fast.

-The other very workable technology is a fixed belt.
-It would work similar to the rack and pinion.
+Another viable technology is a fixed belt.
+It works similarly to the rack and pinion.
 The problem with using a belt is that YOU have to develop and test it.
-There is no cost savings, nor any real work savings.
+There are no cost savings, nor any real work savings.

-Gerald has either stumbled blindly on the best technology for the application, or has painstakingly learned from experiance that somethings will not work WELL.
-I think we all know the correct answer to that, and 'pain' may need to be capitolized.
+Gerald has either stumbled upon the best technology for the application or learned through painful experience that some things don't work well.
+I think we all know he’s learned through experience.

-I think no one will argue that you could get things to work, but in the end, you will come back and say the design is the easiest and every bit as effecive.
+No one will argue that you can get things to work.
+But in the end, you'll likely return to say this design is the easiest and just as effective.

-As one who loves to re-design, may I sugguest you price out the currrent method and the method of your choice and see the price diference.
+As one who loves to re-design, I suggest pricing out both the current method and your choice to see the cost difference.

-Figure you know his will work, AND, that you can always swap it out for yours.
+Assume Gerald's design works, and you can always swap it for yours.

 Dave